vejeta/quill/README.md

 Database actions are defined using quotations as well.
 These actions don't have a collection-like API but rather a custom DSL to express inserts, deletes and updates.

-  Note: Actions take either a List (in which case the query is batched) or a single value.

 **insert**

 ```scala